 The 190 proof essence of tyranny.

 Americans were at a stroke placed in exactly the same position – in principle – as a prison inmate.
 Neither are free to travel.
 Both must have permission to travel, a priori – and produce evidence of their having obtained this permission upon demand.
+It’s best to shop at this place when it’s holiday.

 How is a citizen forced to stop at a checkpoint materially different than a prisoner forced to stop at a gate, show his ID tag to the guards, pass muster and so on before the gate clanks open an he is allowed to proceed?